hemachandarn/Time-Series-Analysis-of-Superstore-Sales-Data/README.md

 Regression model is a set of statistical processes for estimating the relationships between a dependent variable (`Sales` in our case) and one or more independent variables (`Segment`, `Country`, `State` etc.).

-**Reason:** We wanted to find out how sales was affect by other factors for the Superstore.
+**Reason:** We wanted to find out how sales was affected by other factors in the dataset.
 Whether it was due to the region, product category or may be due to a group of customers.
 Forecasting Sales based using regression will give us the extra bit of information which businesses can use for further analysis.

 We have used two types of regression to predict `Sales`.
 - **Linear Regression** is based on the assumption that there is a linear relationship between both the dependent and independent variables.
 It also assumes that there is no major correlation between the independent variables.
 Multi Linear regressions can be linear and nonlinear.
 It has one y and two or more x variables or one dependent variable and two or more independent variables

 - **Polynomical Regression** is a one of the types of linear regression in which the relationship between the independent variable x and dependent variable y is modeled as an nth degree polynomial.
 Polynomial regression fits a nonlinear relationship between the value of x and the corresponding conditional mean of y, denoted E (y |x).

  **Y=θo + θ₁X + θ₂X² + … + θₘXᵐ + residual error**

 #### **Time Series Models**

-**Reason:** We wanted to find out how sales was affect by other factors for the Superstore.
-Whether it was due to the region, product category or may be due to a group of customers.
-Forecasting Sales based using regression will give us the extra bit of information which businesses can use for further analysis.
+**Reason:** Time is the most important independent variable in any prediction of something that happens in the future.
+Time series models use information regarding historical values and associated patterns to predict future activity.

 ##### **Autoregressive Integrated Moving Average (ARIMA)**